 Intro

-Austrian Airlines used to be one of Europe’s best kept secrets for economy dining.
+Austrian Airlines used to be one of Europe’s best-kept secrets for economy dining.

-Before 2021, you could pre order gorgeous upgrade meals from DO&CO, one of the world’s finest airline caterers, with full trays, fresh sides, and proper metal cutlery for around โฌ15.
+Before 2021, you could pre-order stunning upgrade meals from DO&CO, one of the world’s finest airline caterers, with full trays, fresh sides, and proper metal cutlery for around €15.

-The elegant presentations vanished, complimentary catering disappeared on short and medium haul flights, and everything moved to buy on board.
+Those days are gone.
+The elegant presentations vanished, complimentary catering disappeared on short and medium-haul flights, and everything moved to buy-on-board.

 Short & Medium Haul